Silvio Scaglia

 Silvio Scaglia (born 14 October 1958) is a Swiss-born media and technological entrepreneur.
 Scaglia is the founder of Fastweb, an Italian telecommunications company.
-He also founded Freedom Holding (formerly Pacific Global Management Group), a holding company that controls the Elite World Group.
-In 2020, he founded SHS management, an AI powered asset management company.
+Scaglia is the co-owner of Freedom Holding (formerly Pacific Global Management Group), a holding company that controls the Elite World Group.
+In 2020, he founded SHS management, an AI-powered asset management company.

-Early life
+Early life and education

 Scaglia was born on 14 October 1958, in Lucerne, Switzerland.
 He studied at the Polytechnic University of Turin, which he graduated from in 1983 with a degree cum laude in electronic engineering.

 Career

 Early career

 After graduation, Scaglia began working at Aeritalia Spazio, where for a time he worked on the Tethered satellite project in partnership with NASA and Martin Marietta, an American aerospace company.

 Following his position at Aeritalia Spazio, Scaglia worked for Andersen Consulting as a programmer and then project manager for three years.

-In 1986, Scaglia joined McKinsey & Company, a worldwide management consulting firm, where he worked for automotive industry clients in Germany and in Italy.
+In 1986, Scaglia joined McKinsey & Company, a worldwide management consulting firm, where he worked for automotive industry clients in Germany and Italy.

 Scaglia also served as a consultant for Italian motor vehicle manufacturer Piaggio & C. SpA.

 During the early 1990s, Scaglia became general manager for Piaggio's Spanish subsidiary, working alongside Italian industrialist Giovanni Alberto Agnelli.
 He was later appointed Senior Vice President at Piaggio, where he led the relaunch of the business outside Europe and re-established the company’s presence in China, India and Latin America under the leadership of Agnelli.

 Omnitel

-In 1995, Scaglia joined Omnitel, now Vodafone Italy, as CEO, where he led the start-up of the company after they had received the second mobile telephone license in 1994.
+In 1995, Scaglia joined Omnitel, as CEO, where he led the start-up of the company after they had received the second mobile telephone licence in 1994.
 Scaglia served as CEO of Omnitel until 1999.